 No matter what we choose you will be assured of skiing the best runs we can find and combining a moderate day of mountaineering as well, usually with a summit to aim for.

-Generally we start early in the morning before daylight and head out while the snow is firm with easier travelling conditions.
+Generally we start early in the morning before daylight and head out while the snow is firm with easier traveling conditions.
 We time our turn around to catch the best conditions on the way down and want to be finished before the snow gets too soft and mushy, usually getting back to base in time for a snack and to relax and gloat over our tracks high above.

 For these programs you can use telemark or alpine touring equipment, your choice.
 Snowboarders are welcome on these trips too.
 Whatever you choose be comfortable on the gear going uphill as well as on the descents.